Comprehensive server security "Trend Vision One - Endpoint Security"

 ② Web Reputation

-Blocks connections to malicious URLs.
-When a web access is made from a server, the safety of the URL in question is checked, and
+This feature blocks connections to malicious URLs.
+When a server attempts to access a web page, it checks the security of the URL and

 Normally, users do not intentionally connect to the Internet from their servers, but there are cases where malicious programs connect to C&C servers, etc. In such cases, it is necessary to use the web reputation function to block unauthorized connections